Visit Istanbul: Karaköy

 These communities have left an indelible architectural and religious heritage in this area.
-The presence of numerous churches and synagogues attest of this cosmopolitan past but also the freedoms guaranteed by the Sultans to the different religious groups.
+The presence of numerous churches and synagogues attests to this cosmopolitan past but also the freedoms guaranteed by the Sultans to the different religious groups.

 After a long period of decline following the fall of the Ottoman Empire in 1923, the opening in 2004 of the Museum of Modern Art in the old docks has given life again to the neighborhood by radically transforming it to one of the cultural and artistic center of the city.
 The Istanbul Modern is a beautiful museum not to miss if you like contemporary art.
 The entrance is 15 TL, and is closed on Mondays.
 The museum’s restaurant is also very nice to eat on the Bosphorus shore (when there are no large cruise ships ahead of it).
 For more informations : www.istanbulmodern.org/en